ringosham/Lazer-exporter/README.md

     * Adding MP3 tags based on beatmap info
     * Filter practice beatmaps
     * Filter duplicates based on song length
-    * Conversion from ogg to mp3 (Done through FFmpeg)
+    * Conversion from .ogg to .mp3 (Done through FFmpeg)

 ##Building
 The artifact can be built through standard Intellij tools.
 Additional libraries that are not in maven are stored in /lib.
 Please check the README.md in /lib for more information.